thoth-tech/ThothTech-Documentation-Website/src/content/docs/Products/OnTrack/Projects/Group Task Submission/group-task-submission-doc.md

 ---
-title: Design a way to improve the group Task submission - Documen
+title: Design a way to improve the group Task submission - Document
 ---

 ## Solution 1: Selecting Students Who Can Submit